BlueFlo0d/cl-liballegro/index.md

 The documentation that will be provided here is therefore meant for idioms, usages, and general use of these bindings that are more specific to Common Lisp

+## Basic usage
+The most basic usage is 1-to-1 just uses the bindings "as is", with an example [here](https://github.com/resttime/cl-liballegro/blob/master/examples/simple-window.lisp)

+In this case most function names simply match and there's not much different

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/resttime/cl-liballegro/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.